aviatorcards/blondeentertainment.com/README.md

 A modern, premium rebuild of the Blonde Entertainment website using React and Vite.
 This project showcases the agency's bands, acoustics, photos, and booking services with a focus on elegant design, accessibility, and performance.

-## Background

-A friend was recently contacted by a promoter for this entertainment company to perform later in the year.
-While Blonde Entertainment is a reputable company with **25+ years** of professional experience representing live entertainment across Indiana and the Midwest, their existing Wix-based website didn't reflect that level of quality or professionalism.

 ## Why This Rebuild?

 The original site suffered from several critical issues: